 Nepal Industry Minister Anil Jha meets Shatrughan Sinha, prominent actor and Lok Sabha MP, Patna Sahib

-Nepal Industry Minister Anil Jha visited Shatrughan Sinha, the Lok Sabha MP from Patna Sahib with his wife, Dr Dimple Jha, Chairperson, Radio Sanskriti, Nepal during his official visit to India to meet his Indian counterpart, Commerce & Industries Minister, Anand Sharma.
+Nepal Industry Minister Anil Jha visited Shatrughan Sinha, the Lok Sabha MP from Patna Sahib.
+Jha was accompanied by his wife, Dr Dimple Jha, Chairperson, Radio Sanskriti, Nepal during his official visit to India to meet his Indian counterpart, Commerce & Industries Minister, Anand Sharma.

 Chandrakishore Jha, media trainer and senior journalist and columnist from Nepal, Ajit Kumar, CEO, Radiance Media Group and Secretary, Bihar Foundation, Delhi-NCR and Surendra Singh from Radiance Media was also present on the occasion.
 They shared their views and bonding between India and Nepal and more specifically with Bihar and the deep family and personal relations.

 Shatrughan Sinha, the filmmaker also suggested ways to improve the entertainment business in Nepal and offered his support.
 He reminded of of the old days when many films where shot at Kathmandu and urged the Nepalese minister to revive the industry.
 He agreed the lead the initiative and lead a delegation of filmmakers and visit Nepal on the request of the Nepalese minister to boost the industry if Nepal plans a conference on the media and entertainment sector.

 Ajit Kumar presented the outline of the the proposed Media & Entertainment Summit.
 "The summit will outline a sectoral vision for the next decade and seek solutions and suggestions from the media barons, policy and regulatory heads, government officials and ministers of both India and Nepal for strengthening the media and entertainment sector.